Home ยป Side Dish ยป Vegan Green Bean Casserole

 • All-purpose flour – to thicken the sauce

-• Soy sauce
+• Soy sauce – to deepen the savoury flavour

 vegan green bean casserole in a white dish viewed from overhead

-Yes!
 To make ahead, follow the instructions up until assembly, but don’t top with the crispy fried onions.
 Allow the casserole to cool, then cover and store in the refrigerator for up to 3 days.
 When you’re ready to bake, top with the crispy fried onions and bake uncovered in the oven for about 25 minutes, or until the edges start to turn golden brown.

-How do I reheat it?
+How to reheat

 If reheating in the casserole dish, cover with tin foil and bake in the oven at 350 °F for 20-30 minutes, until heated through.
 If reheating individual portions, you can microwave it for 1-2 minutes.